rasaashrafi/novelCoViD/README.md

 install.packages("novelCoViD")
 ```

-And the development version from [GitHub](https://github.com/) with:
+obtain the development version from [GitHub](https://github.com/) with:

 ``` r
 # need devtools for installing from the github repo